Property tycoon who hired hitman to kill his wife cut children out of £6m will

 ‘Wealthy but mad’

-After serving his time, Mr Gill, described as a “wealthy but mad company director” went on to rebuild his fortune through a Leicester-based property management company, Whitehall Industrial Securities Ltd.
+After serving his time, Mr Gill, described as a “wealthy but mad company director”, went on to rebuild his fortune through a Leicester-based property management company, Whitehall Industrial Securities Ltd.

-Following his death, his children - Jessica, 58, Marcus, 57, and Elizabeth, 55, - learned they had been cut out of their father’s millions, receiving just £5,000 each in legacies.
+Following his death, his children - Jessica, 58, Marcus, 57, and Elizabeth, 55, - learned that they had been cut out of their father’s millions, receiving just £5,000 each in legacies.

 Norman’s will left £2m in “substantial pecuniary legacies” to extended family members, friends, assistants and carers.